nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/user/settings/external_links.md

 ## Create a link

+- Cluster context is under key `cluster`

+- Device context is under key `device`

 - Software context is under key `software`

-- Device context is under key `device`

 To add a templated link within the `Link Template` field enter your url, with the variable within jinja braces. for example to add a link that will expand with the devices id, specify `{{ device.id }}`. i.e. `https://domainname.tld/{{ device.id }}`.
 If the link is for software use key `software`.
 Available fields under context key all of those that are available at the time the page is rendered.